mfkiwl/iib-project/README.md

 ## Lime-SDR
 This folder contains various resources such as the modified gateware running on the Lime Mini's MAX10 FPGA, the design files for a small PCB to break the 0.1" header on the Lime Mini out to an SMA connector, and a setup guide.

+## Model
+This folder contains some python notebooks that attempt to model a TDOA system.

 ## Software
 This folder contains some prototype applications written in C++ that make use of the LimeSuite LMS API.